Seneca-ICTOER/OPS235/docs/A-Labs/lab5.md

   11. At the fdisk prompt, issue the command `p` to review the partition information.
   12. Enter the command `w` to save partition table and exit (read the WARNING message).

-**You MUST reboot your centos2 VM**

-You MUST now reboot your centos2 VM before proceeding!
+**You MUST reboot your centos2 VM:** You MUST now reboot your centos2 VM before proceeding!

-  12. You **must restart** your centos2 VM to allow changes to take effect.
+  13. You **must restart** your centos2 VM to allow changes to take effect.
-  13. Verify that you created this partition by issuing the following command:
+  14. Verify that you created this partition by issuing the following command:

 ```bash
 fdisk -l /dev/vda
 ```

-  14. Re-issue the **ssm** command.
+  15. Re-issue the **ssm** command.
 Do you see a new /dev/vda3 partition under Physical Volumes?
-  15. To add the newly created partition, you need to add it into LVM to be used.
+  16. To add the newly created partition, you need to add it into LVM to be used.
 Issue the following command to add the partition into LVM:

 ```bash
 pvcreate /dev/vda3